Best Shopping in Downtown Asheville—A Local’s Perspective

 What Else is Around?
 Green Sage Café.
 Old Europe Pastries.
 Farm Burger.

 That’s where Cornerstone Minerals comes in.
-Their displays stand in the full, color-coded splendor that make gem-shops some of the most undeniably stylish kinds of stores.
-Besides their raw crystals, Cornerstone also offers a terrific selection of centerpieces, jewelry, and fossils.
+Their displays stand in the full, color-coded splendor that make gem-shops some of the most dazzling stores around.
+Besides their raw crystals, Cornerstone also offers a terrific selection of sculpted centerpieces, jewelry, and fossils.

 What Else is Around?
 McLaurin Parking.
-Gaea Gifts and Honeypot, both of which you will find further in this article.
+Honeypot, which you will find further in this article.

-Finally, we come to the kind of store I would simply be remiss not to mention to any prospective visitor to Asheville: the gift shop.
-But not just any gift shop.
-Indeed, to my knowledge, Gaea Gifts has no official website and, in this day, and age, that suggests nothing other than a storefront of prime, unadulterated locality.
+Finally, we come to the kind of store I would simply be remiss not to mention to any visitor to Asheville: the gift shop.
+But not just any old gift shop.

-Honeypot hosts an eclectic selection of vintage wear, mainly dating from somehow between the 20s and 80s.
-At this point, they’re practically an antique shop.
-For my two cents that’s a good thing: the past had some real nice styles.
-And what’s more, if memory serves, I bought my resplendent black Scala Yukon hat from Honeypot and it has been my constant companion ever since.
+Honeypot hosts an eclectic selection of vintage wear, ranging all the way from the '20s to the '80s.
+And if memory serves, I bought my resplendent black Scala Yukon hat from Honeypot and it has been my constant companion ever since.
 For this reason alone, I must count this store among the best places to shop in downtown Asheville.

-Now note if you are an individual of especially potent clothes-shopping stamina, Honeypot lies next door to a slew of worthy of ateliers.
-If you’ve got a mission for Asheville fashion, then Honeypot’s North Lexington Avenue is sure to delight.
+Now if you are an individual of especially potent shopping stamina, Honeypot lies next door to a slew of worthy of ateliers.
+If you’ve got a mission for Asheville fashion, then Honeypot’s neighbors on North Lexington Avenue is sure to delight.

 What Else is Around?
 McLaurin Parking.
 Dobra Tea.